jensmdriller/google-k8s-workshop/modules/07-quotas.md

     kubectl apply -f quota-mem-cpu.yaml
     ```

-2. Every container must have a memory request, memory limit, cpu request, and cpu limit.
+2. Now every container in the quote namespace must have a memory request, memory limit, cpu request, and cpu limit.
 Try to create a pod without these specs and see the error.

     ```file=quota-pod.yaml
     apiVersion: v1